microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 The code in Main would follow the pattern below:

 -   The Registration will take in a CLSID of the COM server as part of the Activator setup.
-The registration API will simply be a thin wrapper around the BackgroundInfra WinRT APIs and abstract away the COM details from the developer including registration of the inproc Windows App SDK component.
+The registration API will simply abstract away the COM details from the developer including registration of the in-process Windows App SDK component.
--   The app will query ApplifeCycle APIs to retrieve an ActivationKind.
+-   The app will query AppLifeCycle APIs to retrieve an ActivationKind.
 (Note: This is covered in a seperate AppLifeCycle API spec.)
 -   If the Activation is Push, the app will QI the Arguments property to retrieve an instance of PushActivatedEventArgs and get the Push payload from it.
 Care needs to be taken to Get a